Rust-Data-Science/ulist/README.md

 ### Docker
+The docker images are saved in https://hub.docker.com/repository/docker/tushushu/ulist
-* If we need to publish by docker, please run `docker run -it -i <container ID>`
+* Build by docker, please run `docker run -it -i <container ID>`, and then run `maturin build`.
-* If you want to customize the build, please consider to change the arguments `gh_username`, `ulist_home` and `branch` in the `Dockerfile` before building.
+* Customize the build, please consider to change the arguments `gh_username`, `ulist_home` and `branch` in the `Dockerfile` before building.